armijnhemel/binaryanalysis-ng/doc/android-test-notes.md

 The Nexus 6 (codename "shamu") was made by Motorola Mobility.
 It uses the `android_img` format.
 It uses Oat 039.

+## soju-grk39f-factory-8e283784.zip

+The Nexus S (codename "crespo") was made by Samsung.
+It uses the `android_img` format and Dex 035 and Odex 036.

 ## walleye-opm1.171019.011-factory-f74dd4fd.zip